vrmarcelino/CriticalAss2/README.md

 For the pathogen challenge, I used [KneadData](http://huttenhower.sph.harvard.edu/kneaddata) v0.6.1 to filter out human and low quality sequences. kneaddata used Bowtie2 v.2.2.5 and Trimmomatic v.0.38.

-I used the human transcriptome (hg38) reference database to filter out human reads, which can be downloaded as: `kneaddata_database --download human_transcriptome bowtie2 $DIR`.
+I used the human reference database (hg37_and_human_contamination) to filter out human reads, which can be downloaded as: `kneaddata_database --download human_genome bowtie2 $DIR`.

 For the marine challenge, I used Trimmomatic v.0.38.